omsf/joint-demo/script.md

 ground running for simple system.
 For starters, we'll show that with OpenFF it takes literal seconds to go from loading a molecule into RDKit to visualizing a simulation trajectory.

 Here we have an aspirin molecule in SDF, which we can load into RDKit and have a quick look at.

+_show aspirin cell_

 We need to load a force field; here I'll use a recent version in the Sage line, version 2.2.1.
 From here, it's a one-liner to prepare an OpenMM system and a little bit of boilerplate to get the simulation running.
 I've wrapped that up into a separate function in the file `simulate.py` if you want to have a look.
 This function returns an NGLview widget of the trajectory, and that's all it takes to run MD from RDKit.

-(rdkit-to-MD section: 1:25)
+_show aspirin trajectory_

-Okay, that's a good start, but the more complex interesting systems are more valuable.
-OpenFF tooling fully supports simulating protein-ligand complexes, and the process is similar to running simulations of a single molecule.
+Next we are going to use OpenFF tooling to simulate protein-ligand complexes.
+The process is similar to running simulations of a single molecule.
 The main difference is that we need to prepare a topology, which is simply a collection of molecules, and that can take a couple of extra steps.
+Since this will run more slowly on my laptop, I'm going to run these cells ahead of time so the simulation has time to run.

 For starters, we'll load a PDB file of a protein-ligand complex into a `Topology` object, also passing a SMILES pattern representing the ligand.
 If we have a look, that looks good.

+_show protein-ligand complex_

 Since we don't want to simulate this in vacuum, we need to add some solvent.
 There are a few ways of doing this, and for systems with only water and canonical residues, PDBFixer is a good choice.
-I'm just going to load a prepared solvated PDB file, but the code we used to make it is right here.
 Now we have the same protein-ligand complex solvated in water with ions.

+_show solvated protein-ligand complex_

 The next step is to load a force field appropriate for this system; we're going to use the same Sage force field for the small molecule parameters and for the protein we'll use a SMIRNOFF port of ff14SB.
 One could slot in other force fields here, for ligand, protein, or both chemistries, just by passing different file names to the class.
 The next step is to make an Interchange object out of this topology and force field, which can take a few seconds so I'm just going to load a serialized representation of this.

-This trick can also be useful if, for example, you want to prepare simulations on a laptop but actually run them on clusters or compute services.
+_show Interchange cell_

 Finally, we can re-use some of that same boilerplate OpenMM code to get an MD simulation out of this state and then again look at it with NGLview.
+This function prepares and runs an OpenMM simulation for 30 seconds, so we're not going to get a long trajectory on this hardware but we do see some dynamics.

+_show protein-ligand trajectory_

+Here we've taken a protein-ligand complex in a PDB file and used OpenFF tooling to run an MD simulation.

+_pause_

 (protein-ligand complex section: 3:00)